500 E. San Antonio

-- Upon request, the Court Reporters are assigned to any and all the courts, including the Grand Jury, and the Juvenile Probation Dept. that require a record.
+- Upon request, the Court Reporters are assigned to any and all the courts, including the Grand Jury, and the Juvenile Probation Dept. that require a record in civil, criminal, Probate and family cases for hearings/trials.
 The reporters must be licensed by the State of Texas.
 They assist the court when the court's regular reporter is on vacation, out sick, at a seminar or at times when the court is running a double docket.

 - Liberty Hall

 - Rachel Enriquez - Assistant Panel Bailiff Coordinator